PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

   so they are disabled by default.
 However, you can always enable them as needed.
   * `Linux Track` - enable/disable Linux Track handler.
   * `TrackIR` - enable/disable TrackIR handler.
+* Buttons
+  * 'Save' - save all camera options and settings to a file and close the window.
+  * 'Close' - just close the window (without saving on disk).

 ## Mini-dialogs